MobSF/docs/mobsf_docker.md

 See how you can obtain the correct value for `<adb device identifier>` [here](dynamic_analyzer.md).

 !> In **Ubuntu** and other **Linux** based hosts, ensure that your docker version is >= `20.04` and add the extra option `--add-host=host.docker.internal:host-gateway` when running the MobSF docker container.
-Failure to do so will prevent the MobSF Docker container from communicating with your Android VM/emulator running on the host.
+Failure to do so will prevent the MobSF docker container from communicating with your Android VM/emulator running on the host.

 ?> MobSF only supports Dynamic Analysis with **rooted** Android version `4.1` to `11.0` upto `API 30`.
 Android version `12` and above are not supported.